tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

   </p>
 </div>

-During the setup of the test, CassiniDev&#8217;s StartServer command receives an &#8220;Access Denied&#8221; exception.
+During the setup of the test, CassiniDev's StartServer command receives an “Access Denied” exception.

-This is the [/CloudPixiesTests][4] project in the solution, if you&#8217;re curious.
+This is the [/CloudPixiesTests][4] project in the solution, if you're curious.
 The Selenium + CassiniDev (ie, the magix pixies part of the repository name) runs fine locally.

 ## Would I Use This For Production?

-Personally, I wouldn&#8217;t use this as my test and deployment process.
-I think it&#8217;s a great system, but I miss too much from having a build server and have a high enough comfort level with build servers that this simplified setup doesn&#8217;t win me much (especially once you add in the limits on what you can do with the built-in staging platform).
+Personally, I wouldn't use this as my test and deployment process.
+I think it's a great system, but I miss too much from having a build server and have a high enough comfort level with build servers that this simplified setup doesn't win me much (especially once you add in the limits on what you can do with the built-in staging platform).

-I really like the deployment side of this and could see using it as the last mile, with a build server that automatically managed the build process and then either pushes to a repository or merges from the branch it&#8217;s building to the one that gets deployed.
+I really like the deployment side of this and could see using it as the last mile, with a build server that automatically managed the build process and then either pushes to a repository or merges from the branch it's building to the one that gets deployed.
 The only downside to this method would be applying schema updates to storage resources (SQL or serialized documents), as the actual deployment would then be operating asynchronously from your build process, but even that is solvable.

  [1]: https://github.com/tarwn/CloudPixiesAndGhosts "tarwn/CloudPixiesAndGhosts on github"
  [2]: https://github.com/tarwn/CloudPixiesAndGhosts/tree/master/CloudSiteTests